kevintpeng/Learn-Something-Every-Day/Data-Science/Neural Network.md

 # Artificial neural network
-A computational approach based on a collection of neural units connected by axons.
+Uses a connectionism model, based on modelling mental phenomena using interconnected units.
+Neural Networks are a computational approach based on a collection of neural units connected by axons.
 - each neural unit holds a function of all of it's inputs, whose output is propagated to other neural units
 - typically consist of multiple layers or a cube design where signal path traverses from front to back
+- in connectionist models, networks change over time

 ### Models
 Artificial neural networks (ANNs) are simple mathematical models defining `f: X -> Y` or a distribution over X or both X and Y